Algebraic structures on typed decorated rooted trees: Introduction

 \section{Introduction}

-Bruned, Hairer and Zambotti used in \cite{Hairer} typed trees in an essential way to give a systematic description of a canonical renormalisation procedure of stochastic PDEs.
-Typed trees are rooted trees which edges are decorated by elements of a fixed set $\T$ of types.
+Bruned, Hairer and Zambotti used in \cite{Bruned,Hairer} typed trees in an essential way to give a systematic description of a canonical renormalisation procedure of stochastic PDEs.
+Typed trees are rooted trees in which edges are decorated by elements of a fixed set $\T$ of types.
 They also appear in a context of low dimension topology in \cite{Mathar} (there, described as nested parentheses) and for the description of combinatorial species in \cite{Bergeron}.
-We here study several algebraic structures on these trees, generalizing results of Connes and Kreimer, Chapoton and Livernet, Grossman and Larson, Calaque, Ebrahimi-Fard and Manchon.
+We here study several algebraic structures on these trees, generalizing results of Connes and Kreimer \cite{ConnesKreimer}, Chapoton and Livernet \cite{ChapotonLivernet}, Grossman and Larson \cite{GrossmanLarson}, Calaque, Ebrahimi-Fard and Manchon \cite{Manchon}.

-We first define grafting products of trees, similar to the prelie product of \cite{Chapoton}.
-For any type $t$, we obtain a prelie product $\bullet_t$ on the space $\g_{\D,\T}$ of $\T$-typed trees which vertices are decorated by elements of a set $\D$: for example, if $\mid$ and $\mid$ are two types, if $a$, $b$, $c\in \D$, then:
+In the work of Bruned, Hairer and Zambotti, the considered trees are typed, with a finite set of types denoted by $\mathfrak{L}$, and labeled.
+We here forget about the labels and study the algebraic structures induced by types.
+We first define grafting products of trees, similar to the pre-Lie product of \cite{Chapoton}.
+For any type $t$, we obtain a pre-Lie product $\bullet_t$ on the space $\g_{\D,\T}$ of $\T$-typed trees which vertices are decorated by elements of a set $\D$.
+For example, if $\typ{10}$ and $\typ{2}$ are two types, if $a$, $b$, $c\in \D$, then:

-Then $\g_{\D,\T}$, equipped with all these products, is a $\T$-multiple prelie algebra (Definition \ref{defi3}), and we prove in Corollary \ref{cor9} that it is the free $\T$-multiple prelie algebra generated by $\D$, generalizing the result of \cite{ChapotonLivernet}.
-Consequently, we obtain a combinatorial description of the operad of $\T$-multiple prelie algebras in terms of $\T$-typed trees with indexed vertices (Theorem \ref{theo11}): for example,
+Then $\g_{\D,\T}$, equipped with all these products, is a $\T$-multiple pre-Lie algebra (Definition \ref{defi3}), also called matching pre-Lie algebras in \cite{ZhangGaoGuo}: for any types $t$ and $t'$, for any $x,y,z\in \g_{\D,\T}$,

+We prove in Corollary \ref{cor9} that it is the free $\T$-multiple pre-Lie algebra generated by $\D$, generalizing the result of \cite{ChapotonLivernet}.
+Consequently, we obtain a combinatorial description of the operad of $\T$-multiple pre-Lie algebras in terms of $\T$-typed trees with indexed vertices (Theorem \ref{theo11}): for example,

 We also give a desription of the Koszul dual operad and of its free algebras in Propositions \ref{prop12} and \ref{prop13}, generalizing a result of \cite{Chapoton}.